 BT Board of Directors

-As it increasingly became evident to the Bright Tomorrows Board that BT was proving to be an expression of Tim & Nancy’s life-story, life-work, life-ministry and life-mission, it was determined by the board in January of 2009 that Tim should be installed as the President of Bright Tomorrows.
+As it became increasingly obvious to the Bright Tomorrows Board that BT was proving to be an expression of Tim & Nancy’s life-story, life-work, life-ministry and life-mission, it was determined in January of 2009 that Tim should be installed as the President of Bright Tomorrows.
+Tim, an ordained minister, spent over forty years in church-related ministry.
+He completed 108 credit hours of study in Practical Theology, inclusive of 36 hours at the doctoral level, and possesses a Master of Arts degree.

 JIM GRINNELL is the Vice-President of Bright Tomorrows.
 Jim is a pastor and Licensed Marriage and Family Therapist.
 He attended ORU where he obtained a Master of Divinity degree and later OSU where he also obtained a Master of Science degree in Family Relations.
 He is a past member of the American Association for Marriage and Family Therapy.
 Jim also is certified as a sex therapist with the American Board of Christian Sex Therapists.
 Jim is a certified sex addiction specialist with IACSAS, the International Association of Clinical Sex Addiction Specialists.